There I said it.

 I’ve read a couple of things about it lately (All Freelance Writing is the first one that comes to mind) and yesterday another freelancer I tweet with made some great points about the hypocrisy out there.
 There are plenty of “experts” out there giving out advice but not making their rent freelancing.
 They endorse things they never tried and give out advice they don’t follow.
 Basically, they’re selling you a product to get beautiful hair when the only way they get beautiful hair like theirs is to buy it from somebody else.

-You know, if Beyonce just said “Hey guys, this is a weave, but I still think it’s fabulous and let me tell you where I get my hair from” I’d be less pissed about it.
-I just want her to admit that sometimes we can’t have it all . . . or we can have it all if we also have $600 to buy hair from a temple in India and another $1000 to pay a weave specialist.
-(I’m just guessing on the numbers here.
-I’m sure Beyonce’s weave budget is much, much higher than that.)
+You know, if Beyonce just said “Hey guys, this is a weave, but I still think it’s fabulous and let me tell you where I get my hair” I’d be less pissed about it.
+I just want her to admit that sometimes we can’t have it all . . . or we can have it all if we also have a weave budget the size of India’s gross national product.

 Diary of a Mad Freelancer started as a little personal space that I could talk about freelancing with no one but myself and the three people who read it.
 And although I am proud to say that I have now have a readership of at least 11 people, it’s still just my journey through freelancing.